 Lawrence Kolker is Of Counsel at Wolf Haldenstein and practices in complex class, derivative, and individual actions representing institutional investors such as public and labor pension funds and other clients who have suffered losses due to corporate fraud and fiduciary misconduct.
 Mr. Kolker is a member of the Firm’s Investor Protection and Business Practice litigation groups with an emphasis on securities, transactional and derivative litigation, REITs & partnerships law, and mediation.
 His litigation experience includes matters related to securities, mergers & acquisitions, real estate, government regulation, Section 1983, employment, contracts and RICO.

-Mr. Kolker has been a partner since 1993.
+Mr. Kolker has been Of Counsel since 2018.
 Prior to joining Wolf Haldenstein he served as an Assistant Corporation Counsel for the City of New York, as a lecturer at Brooklyn Law School, and as an associate at Hill Betts & Nash.